JordanHiggins777/Engineering_4_NoteBook/README.md

 ## Objective:
 Make a Engineering 4 notebook in GitHub.
 ## Prossess:
-This was another assignment that was provided a youtube video as a resorce(LINK:https://www.youtube.com/watch?v=9IpcrxeftwE&feature=emb_title).Getting the PI online was a bit difficult for me personaly because of my pi disintegrating the SD cards it came in contact with, thus I had to get a new PI in person and that was a prossess in itself because this is 2020 and getting sheadules to match up is a nightmare. regardless i eventually got the new PI online and a engineering 4 notebook up.
+This was another assignment that was provided a youtube video as a resorce(LINK:https://www.youtube.com/watch?v=9IpcrxeftwE&feature=emb_title).Getting the PI online was a bit difficult for me personaly because of my pi disintegrating the SD cards it came in contact with, thus I had to get a new PI in person, and that was a prossess in itself because this is 2020 and getting sheadules to match up is a nightmare.
+Regardless I eventually got the new PI online and a engineering 4 notebook up.
 The hardest part of the actual assignment was this one glitch where it didnt reconize my account, I just shoutdown the pi and tried again.
 My guess is this just came down to a typo error.
-Other then that i had no problems.
+Other then that I had no problems.
 ## Code Explanation:
 N/A whoops no code.
 ## Problems and Solutions:
 #### Problem 1:
-My pi disintegrating the SD cards it came in contact with
+My pi is getting hot and the green light wont turn on
 #### Solution 1:
 Get a new PI

 #### Problem 2:
 The .conf command does not reconize your account
 #### Solution 2:
-Restart from the begining it was probly a typing error(It was for me)
+Restart from the begining it might be a typing error(It was for me)

-## Diagram/Picture:
-N/A
 ## Reflection:
 Given you are reading this I did eventually get this assignment done.
 This was a easy assignment that wouldve taken ~ one day to complete in different senario, hopefully in the near future 2020 quarantine will be over.
 ## Resources:
+The step by step https://www.youtube.com/watch?v=9IpcrxeftwE&feature=emb_title

 </p>
 </details>